9 Easy Solutions: How to Get Rid of Sweat Bees

 5. Essential Oils

 You can often find a solution in nature.
-Citrus fruit has a thick skin pungent with oils.
+Citrus fruit has thick, pungent skin with oils.
 If you squeeze the rind of citrus you will see and smell the essential oils spray into the air.
-The thick rind and strong smell are a form of defense to protect the delicate fruit flesh and seeds from insect attack.

 Following this logic, we can apply the same tactics to our skin or the surrounding areas.
-There is a short list of essential oils that you can buy online that are effective insect repellents these include:
+There is a short list of essential oils that you can buy online that are effective insect repellents.
+These include:

 • Lemon Oil